jjo/openstack-python-examples/README.md

 Openstack API python-lets examples
 ===================================

-Some simple examples of openstack API usage from python which mimic their command line equivalents.
+Some simple examples of openstack API usage from python, which mimic their command line equivalents.

-Hopefully to help as prototype for more interesting OS applications :)
+Hopefully to also help with prototyping more interesting OS applications :)

 All these assume you've already loaded your openstack credentials from your ``openrc.sh`` file, namely ``OS_USERNAME``,